Rahulraj04/MealCalorieTracker/readme.md

 >3.
 On success returns (returns list of meal records if any otherwise blank list also it contains color field which will give idea whether user daily limit has reached or not of that particular day so that it can be used in dashboard to show user the status)
 + **/create** : to add a meal record

->1. required fields (name,items,calorie,date and email*) *email this is only for admin user if he is trying to add a record he has to mention the email id of the user otherwise it will directly fetched from session token for logged in user
+>1. required fields (name,items,calorie,date and email*) *email this is only for admin user if he is trying to add a record he has to mention the email id of the user otherwise it will directly fetc.hed from session token for logged in user

 >2.  validations(name,items should not be empty ,calorie should be only number, date should be a valid date with format (mm-dd--yyyy))